 As the rain abated, I found our next stop cleansing.
 We entered the section of Oslo’s City Hall that’s open to the public as a museum.
 The cleansing came upon our entry into the Grand Hall where each year’s Nobel Peace Prize is awarded.

-All the Nobel Prizes but one are awarded in Stockholm, the city of his birth.
+All of Nobel’s Prizes but one are awarded in Stockholm, the city of his birth.
 The lone lamb is the Peace Prize.
-Nobel himself insisted that this prize have its award ceremony in Oslo though no one knows the reason with any certainty.
+Nobel himself insisted that this prize have its award ceremony in Oslo though no one is certain why.

 I continued walking and found another kebab place and jumped right on it for a quick lunch.
-I was a bit unsure of where I was since the map we’d been given at the hotel wasn’t especially helpful.
-I showed it to the proprietor of the shop pointing to the Botanical Gardens asking if I should turn right or left out of his shop.
+I was a bit unsure of where I was and I didn’t find the hotel provided map especially helpful.
+I showed it to the proprietor of the shop and pointed to the Botanical Gardens asking if I should turn right or left out of his shop.

 The exhibition at the Munch Museum was called Munch / Van Gogh.
 While the two artists never met and the Dutch painter was about a decade older, their evolution as artists was remarkably similar as evidenced by the juxtaposed self portraits at the entrance to the exhibition – granted only after passing through security that nearly rivals any airport.

-Both found writing to play a profound role in the creative process.
-One crucial difference is Munch’s drive to display his art despite it being called “vulgar and unfinished. ” Van Gogh was considerably more reluctant to put display his work.
+For both, writing played a profound role in the creative process.
+One crucial difference is Munch’s drive to display his art despite it being called “vulgar and unfinished. ” Van Gogh was considerably more reluctant to display his work.

 If you’re wondering, one version of The Scream was included in the exhibition which concluded with Van Gogh’s Starry Night on the Rhine (not the more famous one) and Munch’s version of a Starry Night.